 We quickly developed our unique sales techniques and creative promotions not always appreciated by other staff and customers.
 And, of course, Gilda was super talented at working up new ideas for the many things that could go wrong with makeup application.
 Her energy was too large for that drugstore.
 Needless to say, we did not last long but we sure had a lot of fun.
 After that job, Gilda went on to perform in Godspell with Victor Garber, another Londoner, and then Second City and SNL.

-Some will have meaningful part time or seasonal work to enhance their retirement income.
+As boomers age, more will have meaningful part time or seasonal work to enhance their retirement income.
 They too are deconstructing the idea of traditional retirement for future generations.

 Late blooming boomers rock!